ps2cnc/ps2cnc/README.md

 OpenBuilds CAM not only has a G1 for every movement and an X and a Y, it has it all Feed, X, Y, Z and spindle Speed.

-You are not necessarily ready to send g-code to a machine yet, there are more things you need to know and possibly do.
+Note you are not ready to send g-code to your machine yet.
+You need to know about running your spindle or router, and about feeds and speeds and how deep to cut per pass, and when cutting "pockets" what step over is and what to specify there.

 # Viewers/senders